jtheriault/code-copter/README.md

     npm install --save-dev code-copter-analyzer-example

-and then name, excluding the prefeix, when configuring Code-Copter:
+and then enable it by name, excluding the prefix, when configuring Code-Copter:

     codeCopter.configure({
         analyzers: {